-You grew up in Russia, right?
+You grew up in Russia.
 When and why did you come to the US?

 What made you want to work as a fashion photographer and videographer?

-The wedding industry is stable while fashion is not as predictable.
-I did weddings for 3-4 years so more than 200 weddings.
-It taught me how to be quick and how to work in unpredictable situations because you never know what’s going to happen.
-I started doing a lot of engagement shoots, photos of families, and people on the street.
-I walked around New York and got to know the city very well.
-I know every corner – especially in Manhattan—so a lot of bloggers reached out to me and that led me to events where I met a lot of people in the fashion industry.
-I guess the bloggers were the bridge between weddings and fashion for me.
+photographed weddings for about three to four years, about two hundred weddings.
+It taught me how to be quick and how to work in unpredictable situations.
+At this time, I had also begun doing engagement shoots, photos of families, and people out on the street.
+I walked around New York City for hours, taking pictures and I got to know the city very well.
+I knew every corner – especially in Manhattan – and suddenly a lot of bloggers began reaching out to me which led me to events where I met people in the fashion industry, one thing led to another.
+I would say the bloggers really were the bridge between weddings and fashion for me.